ywamsendai/ywamsendai-wiki/docs/ywam/ywamsendai.md

 The vision to pioneer YWAM in Tohoku has been growing since the 2011 earthquake and tsunami.
 Since then, we have been taking vision trips there to seek God’s guidance, and sense that Sendai city in Miyagi prefecture is the place to start!

 Sendai, populated by over a million people, is the ‘hub’ of Tohoku.
 We feel Sendai is to be a springboard to pioneering further Operating Locations and ministries in the rest of Tohoku.
+YWAM Sendai was officially established in Summer/Autumn 2018.

 ##Distinctive Values